abcerrar/42/born2beroot/README.md

 7. **Creating a system information script:** Write a script that collects system information (e.g., CPU usage, memory usage, disk space) and displays it to the user.
 Schedule the script to run every 10 minutes using cron.

-## Usage
-Follow the steps outlined above to configure the Debian machine according to the born2beroot project requirements.

-## Contributing
-Contributions to born2beroot are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request with your changes.

-## License
-This project is licensed under the [MIT License](LICENSE).